Nervosys/Botnix/docs/languages-frameworks/coq.section.md

 }
 ```

-In Nixpkgs, all Coq derivations take a `version` argument.
+In Botpkgs, all Coq derivations take a `version` argument.
 This can be overridden in order to easily use a different version:

 ```nix
 coqPackages.multinomials.override {